Montclair School Vote

 - Year 10: ($5.67M * 1.07) - $1.46M = $4.61M

-"The central issue is that this financially beneficial loan requires accepting a state monitor."
+"The central issue is that this financially beneficial advance requires accepting a state monitor."

 Your Vote on Q1: A Decision Framework